Click play to listen to this article.

 Cheryl Strayed has seen it all.
 Yet, despite her struggles, she went on to become a New York Times bestselling author, renowned podcast host, political activist, and a voice of hope for millions of trauma survivors worldwide.

-Obviously, that’s not true.
-Trauma in and of itself is horrible.
-But the aftermath of trauma can be— and 90% of the time is — a source of personal growth.
+At this point, you might be thinking whether or not pain is a good thing.
+Obviously, it’s not.
+Pain in and of itself is horrible.
+But the aftermath of pain can be — and 90% of the time is — a source of personal growth.
 (1)

-Numerous studies show how traumatized victims experience various positive changes in their lives following adversity — changes like more fulfilling relationships, higher self-esteem, an updated value structure, and a beneficial shift in their entire life philosophy.
+Numerous studies show how traumatized victims experience various positive changes in their lives following adversity — changes like more fulfilling relationshipshigher self-esteem, an updated value structure, and a beneficial shift in their entire life philosophy.

-The extent to which a person grows after trauma boils down to two components: personality factors such as emotional stability, openness, self-esteem, optimism, problem-solving skills, and acceptance; and the narrative a person constructs around their adversity and the world.
+The extent to which a person grows after pain boils down to two components: personality factors such as emotional stability, openness, self-esteem, optimism, problem-solving skills, and acceptance; and the narrative a person constructs around their adversity and the world.
 (2) (3)

 1. Ask Better Questions